SimoneSartoni/SimoneSartoni/README.md

 * 🌱   Continuously learning *Mathematics* and *everything I can*.

-* 🎓   Pursuing Master Degree in Computer Science and Engineering at [Politecnico di Milano](https://www.polimi.it/).
+* 🎓   Master's Degree achieved in Computer Science and Engineering at [Politecnico di Milano](https://www.polimi.it/).

-* 📖   Currently I am working on my master thesis on "Transformers for students knowledge tracing"
+* 📖   Completed Master's Degree thesis on "A study of possible improvements in Knowledge Tracing using Natural Language Processing and self-attention"

 *  I love sport: inline skating, volleyball🏐, swimming🏊, gymnastics🤸🏽‍♂️ and snowboarding🏂 alternates in my daily routine.

 * 🎲 why not trying a strategic board game?
-I love them.
+The more complex, the more I love them.